deckardmehdy/sudoku-solver/README.md

 # Sudoku Puzzle Solver
 Sudoku is a puzzle that requires you to fill in blank cells in a 9x9 grid so that each column, row, and 3x3 subgrid contains all of the digits from 1 to 9.
-This project uses rule-based elimination and inference techniques to solve a given puzzle.
+This project uses rule-based elimination and inference techniques to solve a given sudoku puzzle.
 The goal of this project is to develop software that can solve any sudoku puzzle.

 ## Requirements
   * Python >= 3.0